 When in major cities, it is incredibly easy to hail a cab.
 Find a main road rather than a quiet side street, and chances are that a taxi will come drifting past.

-Don’t bet on being able to use ride-sharing apps in Japan — due to a strong taxi industry lobby, these companies haven’t made significant inroads into the country.
+Don’t bet on always being able to use ride-sharing apps such as Uber in Japan — due to a strong taxi industry lobby, these companies haven’t made significant inroads into the country.
 But given the quality of Japanese taxi services — the cars are clean, and the drivers unfailingly polite — we don’t miss ride-sharing apps in cities here.
 Much.

 You can go to most places in Japan by train.
 Sometimes, though, the travel time and number of transfers make it more trouble than it’s worth.